rqlite/rqlite/README.md

 ## Quick Start
 _Detailed documentation [is available](https://github.com/rqlite/rqlite/tree/master/DOC).
 Check out the [rqlite Google Group](https://groups.google.com/forum/#!forum/rqlite) and join the [rqlite Slack channel](https://www.philipotoole.com/join-rqlite-slack)_.

-The quickest way to get running is to download a pre-built release binary.
-You can find these binaries on the [Github releases page](https://github.com/rqlite/rqlite/releases).
+The quickest way to get running is to download a pre-built release binary, available on the [Github releases page](https://github.com/rqlite/rqlite/releases).
 Once installed, you can start a single rqlite node like so:
 ```bash
 rqlited -node-id 1 ~/node.1
 ```